-The big names account for a lot of Lakeland’s reputation as a manufacturing hub, but the mid-size and small businesses are an important part of our economic landscape.
+Big names account for a lot of Lakeland’s reputation as a manufacturing hub, but the mid-size and small businesses are an important part of our economic landscape.

-Lakeland’s resources target the specific needs of mid-to-small sized businesses – such as the Chamber’s Leads Groups, Business After Hours, and New Business 101 sessions.
+Lakeland’s resources target the specific needs of mid-to-small-sized businesses — such as the Chamber’s Leads Groups, Business After Hours, and New Business 101 sessions.
 Catapult Lakeland provides educational programs, workshops, and mentoring opportunities for entrepreneurs.
 Additional resources include the Lakeland Economic Development Council, Lakeland CRA, Central Florida SCORE, and many more.